Information and Construction Updates

 E-470 began construction in summer 2019 to add a third lane to the road in each direction between Quincy Ave. and I-70.
 E-470’s 2014 full investment grade Traffic and Revenue Study indicated this eight-mile section of the road would need to be widened to maintain the level of service that our customers have come to expect and value.
 This current project is a continuation of the first phase of widening between Parker Rd. and Quincy Ave. completed in 2017.
 Together, these projects allow E-470 to ensure a safe and reliable commute for our customers, improving mobility and accommodating projected growth to maintain a free-flow of traffic in the coming years.

-In October, crews completed the final bridge deck pours on the E-470 bridges over Smith Rd. and the Union Pacific Railroad.
-Next, crews will work on the final painting and structure work for these bridges.
-Final finishing work was completed for all other E-470 bridges and ramps in October as part of this phase of the road widening project.
+Crews have completed the final bridge deck pours on the E-470 bridges over Smith Rd. and the Union Pacific Railroad.
+Final finishing work was completed for all other E-470 bridges and ramps as part of this phase of the road widening project.

 Relocated E-470 Ramps

-Work for the relocated Quincy Ave. ramps was completed in October, with final grading, painting and structure work taking place.
-The relocated ramps are expected to open in early November once a new traffic signal is installed at the Gun Club Rd. intersection in Arapahoe County.
+Work for the relocated Quincy Ave. ramps is complete.
+The relocated off ramp opened in November, and the relocated on ramp opened in mid December with the installation of a new traffic signal at the Gun Club Rd. intersection in Arapahoe County.